danielmolina81/python-api-challenge/README.md

 ![](WeatherPy/output_data/13.png)

 Analysis:
-- The r-value < 0.3 on the northern hemisphere and < 0.5 in the southern hemisphere shows there is a very weak and weak correlation respectively, between the latitude and the wind speed.
+- The r-value < 0.3 on the northern hemisphere and < 0.5 in the southern hemisphere show there is a very weak and weak correlation respectively, between the latitude and the wind speed.
 - This means there is no relation between the distance to the equator and the city wind speed.